 Florida-based Kel-Tec was best known as a maker of inexpensive handguns until they moved into the rifle market with their SUB2000 PCC platform in 2001, delivering what you might see marketed as “the ultimate backpack gun.”

-Now, with the gun in its second generation, the handy little Kel-Tec carbine one of the lightest on the market at just 4.5-pounds, packs a familiar pistol grip, and folds in half for easy storage — a feature nobody else can touch.
+Now, with the gun in its second generation, the handy little Kel-Tec carbine is one of the lightest on the market at just 4.5-pounds, packs a familiar pistol grip, and folds in half for easy storage — a feature (almost) nobody else can touch.

 With their innovative delayed blowback operating system, the pistol-caliber KRISS Vector looks unusual but has almost no perceived recoil or muzzle climb, with many users comparing it to shooting an airsoft or pellet gun.

 In PCC format, the KRISS Vector CRB with a 16-inch 4140 CMV barrel is offered in four calibers (9mm, .40 S&W, .45ACP, and 10mm) that has a 47-state compliant adjustable stock while still coming in at under 32.5-inches long overall.
 All variants use Glock double-stack mags for convenience.

 On the downside, you have to pay to be the cool guy, with the “good deal” price on these bad boys usually running around $1,300… if you can find them.

 9. Best PCC Scout Rifle: Ruger PC Carbine

 Ruger stopped production on their Police Carbine offering in 2006 as the company’s companion P-series pistol line was ending.